Why is Legal Writing so Difficult? Those in Law Wonder, How Can I Improve My Legal Writing Skills, and Quickly?

 • The police searched the container in the defendant’s basement.

 Many law schools teach students to avoid using legalese.
 It is common practice for lawyers not to use legalese in motions and trial and appellate briefs.
-There are lawyers, however, whose templates for other documents such as settlement agreements continue to use some legalese there.
+There are lawyers, however, whose templates for other documents such as settlement agreements continue to use some legalese.
 It is a better practice to eliminate the use of legalese in all legal documents.
 The goal is for the reader to understand all legal documents; legalese does not create this readability.

 Quoting